 The second form of distance education is called two-way interactive (I-TV).
 This form of education allows the student to be face-to-face with the instructor at all times, however, the contact is made through television and microphones.
 Currently these classes are offered both through university and high schools.
 When a student signs up to take a dual credit class, they are essentially saying they want to receive the same grade at both the college and high school level.

-The current cost of I-TV classes are: from UCM is $85 per credit hour plus textbook; from CMU is $75 per credit hour plus books; from WMA is $75 per credit hour plus textbook; and SFCC is $90 per credit hour plus books.
+The current cost of I-TV classes are: from UCM is $85 per credit hour plus textbook; from CMU is $75 per credit hour plus books; from MO Valley is $80 per credit hour plus a $20 fee plus textbook; and SFCC is $90 per credit hour plus books.
 Most of the classes received from the various colleges are 3 credit hours.
 So when you figure the cost of each class, the student needs to take the number of credit hours times the amount the college charges per credit hour.
 For example, College Algebra is a 3 hour course at CMU, so to figure the cost, take 3 * $75 = $225.
 Remember, this is half the cost to take it on campus as a freshman in college.

 When taking any college distance education class, students need to make sure that the class will transfer to the college/university where they plan to seek a degree.
 Students around the country are now enrolling at colleges after graduation with one or two years already complete because they took their general studies courses while in high school.